burtmonroe/TextAsDataCourse/Notes/PythonText/README.md

 ### Machine learning / deep learning

 #### scikit-learn

-  * Machine learning, some text preprocessing
+  * The go-to library for machine learning in Python.
+Some text preprocessing
   * Text preprocessing mostly limited to bag-of-words type approaches.

 #### Keras